 The Europe farm tractor market is at the forefront of the bloc’s export.
 The bloc accounts for almost 54% of the world’s imports and 64% of the world’s export of agricultural machinery.
 The sector employs almost 170k people and includes 7k industrial firms contributing nearly $47 Billion annually

-EUROPE FRAM TRACTOR MARKET SEGMENTATION
+EUROPE FRAM TRACTOR MARKET BY ENGINE CAPACITY

 One of the most important reason is rising farm labor costs owing to shortage of migrant workers.
 According to the German Association of Agricultural Employers (GLFA), there is a steep decline in the number of seasonal immigrants labour during the peak harvest period in Germany.